 INTERNSHIPS & RESEARCH

-Internships provide real-world experience for students and positions can often be held for credit.
+Internships provide real-world experience for students and positions can often be held for university credit by enrolling in Art 393: Internships in Art.

-Start looking for an internship early and apply both locally and nationally.
-Speak with professors and professionals in your intended field for suggestions and opportunities.
-When searching for opportunities, we recommend creative online searches and even calling institutions to ask about opportunities.
-We recommend contacting GoGlobal for a list of internships and working with the Writing Center to improve your resume, cover letter, and application.
+While searching for opportunities, start looking for an internship early and apply both locally and nationally and speak with professors and professionals in your intended field for suggestions.
+Make use of creative online searches, utilize resources such as GoGlobal to explore a list of internships, and even calling institutions to ask about internship programs.
+When you’re ready to apply, the Writing Center is available to help you improve your resume, cover letter, and application.

 - A Resume and CV